Maximizing Financial Aid Opportunities to Make College Affordable at UT Austin

 Eligibility requirements - Incoming freshman with high potential and financial need

-“The most important indicator of whether a student will struggle to graduate is whether he or she comes from an under-resourced background,” says David Laude, senior vice provost of enrollment and curriculum services.
-“We created the University Leadership Network to help students with the most financial need succeed and graduate in four years.”
+“The most significant indicator of whether a student will struggle to graduate is if they come from an under-resourced background,” says David Laude, senior vice provost of enrollment and curriculum services.
+“We established the University Leadership Network to assist students with the greatest financial need in succeeding and graduating within four years.”

-ULN is an incentive-based scholarship program designed to help students be part of a community and provide them with leadership training.
-Students invited to participate in the program are held accountable to their academic goals with weekly meetings, professional development, community service, ULN events and reflection journal assignments.
-By meeting these program requirements students can earn $20,000 over four years.
+ULN is a scholarship program based on incentives, designed to integrate students into a community and provide leadership training.
+Participants are expected to meet academic goals through weekly meetings, professional development, community service, ULN events, and reflection journal assignments.
+By fulfilling these requirements, students can earn $20,000 over four years.

 Forty Acres Scholars